Eccentricity Confound in EEG-based Visual Attention Decoding from Gaze-Fixated Neural Tracking of Motion in Natural Videos: Experimental Protocol

 \section{Experimental Protocol}

-$14$ healthy young adults with normal or corrected-to-normal vision participated in the study, each providing written informed consent.
+$14$ healthy young adults (6 men, 8 women), primarily university students, participated in the study, each providing written informed consent.
+All participants had normal or corrected to normal vision and confirmed they had no history of neurological diseases.
 Three visual attention tasks were designed to investigate the effects of attention and eccentricity confounds.
-This protocol was approved by the KU Leuven Social and Societal Ethics Committee (Application No. G-2022-4765-R3).
+The study was conducted in accordance with the ethical principles of the Declaration of Helsinki, and was approved by the KU Leuven Social and Societal Ethics Committee (Application No. G-2022-4765-R3).